cloudfoundry/stratos/TESTING.md

 found it, so it must run after everything else, not alongside it.

-`scripts/e2e-run.mjs` enforces this automatically: whenever a selection (tier, group, impact scan, or explicit file list) includes both `dependent/` and non-`dependent/` specs, the runner splits it into two passes — everything else first, `dependent/` last — regardless of how the selection was built.
+`scripts/e2e-run.mjs` enforces this automatically: whenever a selection (tier or group — including the impact scan a tier computes internally) includes both `dependent/` and non-`dependent/` specs, the runner splits it into two passes — everything else first, `dependent/` last — regardless of how the selection was built.
 A selection touching only one side still runs as a single pass.

 This exists because of a measured failure: in a full run, a failed endpoint-registry restore in `endpoints.spec.ts` cascaded into roughly